authgear/authgear-server/docs/specs/sdk.md

 // Always reauthenticate the current user.
 // You MUST first decode the ID token and check if the claim `https://authgear.com/user/can_reauthenticate` is true,
-// otherwise your user WILL see an error. const options: AuthorizeOptions = {
+// otherwise your user WILL see an error. const options: ReauthenticateOptions = {
   redirectURI: "myapp://host/path",
   prompt: "login",
   maxAge: 0,